freddieduffield/pensions-api/README.md

 ## Tradeoffs

 - **Typeorm starter** - Choose to use typeorm becuase have recently inherited a project at work that uses it and wanted to build something from scratch to improve my understanding of it.
 I decided to use the starter script `typeorm init --database postgres --express` owing to time limits.
 It got me up and running quickly but dependencies where a little outdated along with the TypeScript config.
 With more time, I'd prefer to modify the config or set up the project from scratch.
-Also Typeorm itself didn't play nicely with the test setup I am used to so stopped me from getting going with that.
+Also Typeorm itself didn't play nicely with the test setup I used to so stopped me from getting going with that.

 ## Whats next?
 - fix and write more tests
-- refactor code so organised according to components - `pensionPots` & `searchedPensions`
+- refactor code so organised according to components - `pensionPots` & `searchedPensions` & `pots`
 - extract repetative code in reusable utils - e.g. `flattenSearchedPensions`
 - For the search endpoint on each search update the `searched_pensions` table
 - remove extraineous data from response e.g. `searchedPensions` or `id` on pension providers
--
+- more tests for calculateFutureValue - happy path as well for with no values.
+- setup `docker-compose` to run the app as well